vJoeyz/attributes/.changeset/orange-timers-protect.md

 '@finsweet/attributes-rangeslider': patch
 ---

-Added navigator language as implicit param on `toLocaleString` when using `formatValueDisplay` option
+Added navigator language as explicit param on `toLocaleString` when using `formatValueDisplay` option